matrix-org/matrix-spec-proposals/proposals/2967-api-scopes.md

 ## Potential issues

-The Device ID handling involves some custom logic on the authorization server side.
+The Device ID handling involves some custom logic on the authorization server side to handle the dynamic scope format.
-This means the Matrix server must be involved at some point in the authorization logic, which also involves implementation-specific code for each Matrix server implementation and OAuth 2.0 authentication server implementation.
-This is not a problem when the Matrix server acts as the authorization server.

 The addition of the `WWW-Authenticate` header could cause issue with some clients.